Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 How Burke & Hare Were Caught?

-In the time between Grey fetching the police and returning back to their lodgings, Burke was busy himself purchasing a tea chest from his local grocer Rymer and delivering Mary’s body to Dr Knox.
+In the time between Grey fetching the police and returning back to their lodgings, Burke was busying himself purchasing a tea chest from Rymer, the grocer, and delivering Margaret’s body to Dr Knox.

-Mary had been wedged into the box, her hair neatly tucked inside, and her body covered in a little straw.
-The lid was then nailed shut and the box roped for added security.
-Not an easy task by all accounts.
+Wedged into a tea chest, with her hair neatly tucked inside and her body covered in a little straw, Margaret prepared to make her journey to Surgeon’s Square.
+The lid was nailed shut, and the chest roped for added security.

 On arrival at Surgeons’ Square, Burke and Hare were given a small payment in lieu of the body being inspected by Knox the following Monday.
 Each received £2 10s.
 Back at Burke’s lodgings, their murdering empire was in the process of crumbling down.